s-will/Infrared/README.md

 - support definintion of 'custom' constraints and functions in Python

-- support efficient evaluation of models for optimization and Boltzmann sampling
+- support evaluation of models for optimization and Boltzmann sampling

+- implement a multiple-target Boltzmann sampling strategy to target multiple, freely definable features of solutions.
+Features correspond to and can be automatically derived from groups of functions of the constraint model

 ## Installation